Hundway/anki-way-dict/README.md

 ### 2. Set note options

-Given a selection of notes, definitions will only be added on those that matches the given note configuration:
+Given a selection of notes, definitions will only be added on those that match the given note configuration:

 - `Note type`: note type of the target.
 - `Source field`: field that contains the word to be searched.
 - `Destination field`: field in which definitions will be added.
-- `Overwrite destination`: overwrite destination even if has content.
+- `Overwrite destination`: overwrite destination even if it has content.

 ## Installation

 ### AnkiWeb
-The easiest way to install Waydict is through [AnkiWeb](https://ankiweb.net/shared/info/377012597?cb=1739746670083) addon code: `377012597`.
+The easiest way to install Waydict is through [AnkiWeb](https://ankiweb.net/shared/info/377012597?cb=1739746670083) add-on code: `377012597`.

-- 1. Open Anki > Tools > Add-ons > `Get Add-ons...`.
+1. Open Anki > Tools > Add-ons > `Get Add-ons`.
-- 2. Paste the code and hit `Ok`.
+2. Paste the code and hit `Ok`.

 ### Manual installation
-- 1. Download the *Waydict.zip* file from the latest release.
+1. Download the *Waydict.zip* file from the latest release.
-- 2. Open Anki > Tools > Add-ons > `Install from file...`.
+2. Open Anki > Tools > Add-ons > `Install from file`.
-- 3. Select and open the downloaded file.
+3. Select and open the downloaded file.

 ## Contributing
 Contributions are welcome!
 Please feel free to: